 Sec.
-4907.42 Fire setbacks adjacent protected areas.
-Buildings and structures shall be setback a minimum of 100 feet from any property line adjacent to a national forest, state park or open space preserve.
-This setback may be reduced when existing permitted buildings and structures are located within 100 feet of the property line or additional mitigation measures are employed that are satisfactory to both the FAHJ and the building official.
+4907.4.2 Fire setbacks adjacent protected areas.
+Buildings and structures shall be setback a minimum of 100 feet from any property line adjacent to a national forest, state park of open space preserve.
+This setback may be reduced when existing permitted buildings and structures are located within 100 feet of the property line or additional mitigation measures are employed that are satisfactory to both the FAHJ and the building official buildings or structures shall be setback a minimum 15 feet horizontally from top of slope to the farthest projection from the structure.
+A single-story building or structure shall be less than 12 feet above grade, measured from plate height.
+A two-story building or structure shall be setback a minimum of 30 feet horizontally from top of slope to the farthest projection from the structure.
+A two-story building or structure shall be greater than a 12-foot plate height but shall not exceed 35 feet in total height.
+Buildings and structures greater than two stories may require a greater setback as determined by the fire code official.
+See Annex C for "Illustration of Slope